Rey Quiñones

-Rey Francisco Quiñones (born November 11, 1963) is a Puerto Rican baseball infielder who had a short career in Major League Baseball, primarily as a shortstop.
+Rey Francisco Quiñones (born November 11, 1963) is a Puerto Rican former baseball infielder who had a short career in Major League Baseball, primarily as a shortstop.

 He played for the Boston Red Sox, the Seattle Mariners, and the Pittsburgh Pirates from 1986 to 1989.

 Boston traded him (along with Mike Brown and Mike Trujillo) to the Mariners for Spike Owen and Dave Henderson.

 The Mariners traded him to the Pirates (along with Bill Wilkinson) in exchange for Mike Dunne, Mike Walker, and Mark Merchant.
 The Pirates released him after a few months.

 Quiñones also once missed a game because he was busy playing Nintendo in the clubhouse.

 Quinones received a World Series ring from the 1996 New York Yankees, after holding an administrative position with the team.
 The ring was later sold at auction.

 He played 451 games and hit for a .243 average, with 29 home runs and 159 RBIs.